 Anyone with a painful, widespread rash needs urgent medical treatment.

 Some people with psoriasis also develop a type of arthritis called psoriatic arthritis.
-In most people with both conditions, psoriasis develops first.
-However, the arthritis symptoms can appear before the skin symptoms.
+In many people with both conditions, psoriasis develops first.
+However, arthritis symptoms can also appear before the skin symptoms.

 Symptoms of psoriatic arthritis include: